 with the apparent relaxation rate of the discontinuous spoiled gradient echo readouts

-Equation \ref{timeavLL} implies that the apparent relaxation rate of the combined/discontinuous Look Locker process is the time average of the free relaxation rate and the of the readout module.
+Equation \eqref{timeavLL} implies that the apparent relaxation rate of the combined/discontinuous Look Locker process is the time average of the free relaxation rate and that of the readout module.
 The steady state magnetization derives from Eq.~(\ref{ssMOLLI}) as

-and when we assume that $t_{read}/T_1^{*,\hbox{ {LL}}}$ is sufficiently small, one obtains
+and when we assume that $\tread/\TsLL$ is sufficiently small, one obtains

 As in the case of the bSSFP readout, one has to keep in mind that the above steady state magnetization is that at the end of the free relaxation period, just before the subsequent readout.
-This readout, or more precisely its timing of the center of k-space $t_{im}$ determines the measured steady state magnetization.
+This readout, or more precisely its timing of the center of k-space $\tim$ determines the measured steady state magnetization.
 Until the center of k-space is reached the steady state magnetization of Eq.~(\ref{ss}) evolves under the influence of repetitive spoiled gradient echos, i.e. measured steady state magnetization is obtained as

-where Eq. \eqref{T1SternLL} can be used to eliminate $T_1^{\hbox{ {* LL}}}$.
+where Eq. \eqref{T1SternLL} can be used to eliminate $\TsLL$.

-\section{Summary and Discussion}
+\section{Summary and discussion}

 We derived analytical expressions for the determination of the apparent longitudinal relaxation time in the presence of discontinuous bSSFP or spoiled gradient echo readouts.
-It turns out that the corresponding relaxation rates are approximately the time average of the rates during the readouts, for which expressions exist, and the free relaxation period.
-Figure 1 demonstrates that the analytical results are close to those obtained by numerical approaches.
-Vice versa our results allow to determine the real $T_1$ from its apparent measured partner and sequence parameters, if the heart rate is known.
+It turns out that the corresponding relaxation rates are approximately the time average of the rates during the readouts, for which expressions exist, and the free relaxation period (see Eqs. \eqref{MOLLIT1Stern} and \eqref{timeavLL}).
+Figure 1 demonstrates that the analytical results are close to those obtained by numerical simulations.
+Minor deviations may be due to the fact, that in case of the bSSFP readout the expressions for the transverse and longitudinal relaxation rates in direction of the steady state magnetization (Eqs.~\eqref{bSSFPT}) are already approximations which were obtained under the assumption $T_R\ll T_1,\;T_2$.
+In contrast, no such assumptions were made for the spoiled GRE readout, which explains that there is no difference besides numerical accuracy between numerical and analytical results.
+Our results now allow to determine the real $T_1$ from its apparent measured partner and sequence parameters, if the heart rate is known.